finbourne/lusid-sdk-csharp-preview/sdk/docs/TransactionPortfoliosApi.md

 ## GetPortfolioCashFlows

-> ResourceListOfPortfolioCashFlow GetPortfolioCashFlows (string scope, string code, DateTimeOrCutLabel fromEffectiveAt, DateTimeOrCutLabel toEffectiveAt, DateTimeOffset? asAt = null, string filter = null, string recipeIdScope = null, string recipeIdCode = null)
+> ResourceListOfInstrumentCashFlow GetPortfolioCashFlows (string scope, string code, DateTimeOrCutLabel fromEffectiveAt, DateTimeOrCutLabel toEffectiveAt, DateTimeOffset? asAt = null, string filter = null, string recipeIdScope = null, string recipeIdCode = null)

-[EXPERIMENTAL] Get cashflow for the given portfolio.
+[EXPERIMENTAL] Get the set of cash flows that occur in a window for the given portfolio instruments.

-Get cashflow for the given portfolio.
+Get the set of cash flows that occur in a window for the given portfolio instruments.
+Note that grouping can affect the quantity of information returned; where a holding is an amalgamation of one or more (e.g. cash) instruments, a unique  transaction identifier will not be available.
+The same may go for diagnostic information (e.g. multiple sources of an aggregate cash amount on a date that is  not split out.
+Grouping at the transaction and instrument level is recommended for those seeking to attribute individual flows.

 ### Example